-- A doctor of podiatric medicine (D.P.M.) degree is required to practise podiatry in Quebec, Ontario, Alberta and British Columbia.
+- A doctor of podiatric medicine (D.P.M.) degree is required to practice podiatry in Quebec, Ontario, Alberta and British Columbia.

-- A three-year diploma program in chiropody (DCh) obtained in Canada or A first-degree program in podiatric medicine (D.Pod.M.) obtained abroad (United Kingdom) is usually required.
+- An advanced three-year diploma program in chiropody (DCh) obtained in Canada or a first-degree program in podiatric medicine (D.Pod.M.) obtained abroad (United Kingdom) is usually required.

-- A bachelor's degree is required for admission to a doctor of osteopathy program.
+- A bachelor's degree is required for admission to a doctor of osteopathic medicine program.

-- A four-year program in osteopathic medicine leading to a doctor of osteopathy degree and A one-year medical residency are required.
-These qualifications are usually obtained in the United States.
+- A four-year program in osteopathic medicine leading to a doctor of osteopathy degree and a minimum three year medical residency are required.
+These qualifications are obtained in the United States.

 Professional certification and licensing